-- Parked Sites & Domains - These are sites which are not displaying legitimate content, but instead are showing "Parked" pages with common search terms, "Under Construction" messages, or a list of advertisements.
+- Parked Sites & Domains - These are sites that are not displaying legitimate content but instead are showing "Parked" pages with common search terms, "Under Construction" messages, or a list of advertisements.
 In some cases, these may be newly registered domains.
 This setting is off by default.

 - Interstitial Page Feature - This is a unique feature of DNSFilter in the industry.
 This feature pauses users when they attempt to visit a domain that has not been seen before by our AI scanner.
-The scanner performs a real-time categorization of the domain and then allows the user to enter or denies entry, based on your policy settings.
+The scanner performs a real-time categorization of the domain and then allows the user to enter or deny entry based on your policy settings.
 This is off by default because of some UX issues with Chrome.

-- Block Uncategorized Sites - This setting controls whether or not to block domains that the system has not classified (including newly-registered domains).
+- Block Uncategorized Sites - This setting controls whether or not to block domains that the system has not classified (including newly registered domains).
 It is off by default because many Content Servers and Content Distribution Networks (CDNs) are served from domains with no web content to scan but are important to end-user experience (Office Online documents, Dropbox uploads, etc.).

 - Internet Watch Foundation (IWF) Filtering - Unlike the other features, the IWF filter is not experimental.
 It is turned on permanently in our efforts to join with others in combating child pornography and child sexual abuse.